 4b.
 The primary PCF upon receiving the delegation message, verifies the status of the shared quota of the requested S-NSSAI and decides the acceptance or rejection based on the status of a shared quota of each requested S-NSSAI.
 The primary PCF has its own policy counter per S-NSSAI to manages the status of a shared quota in the same way as the secondary PCF per S-NSSAI4c.
 Based on step 4b, the primary PCF sends a message to its requested PCF instance.
 The response message includes an indication to accept the registration or rejection of the indicated S-NSSAI.

-5. Based on step 3 or 4b, the local quota status is updated (e.g., increase the associated policy counter value for the indicated S-NSSAI by one).
+5. Based on step 3 or 4b, the local quota status is updated (e.g. increase the associated policy counter value for the indicated S-NSSAI by one).

-6. The PCF instance sends the response of quota enforcement (i.e., acceptance or rejection) of S-NSSSAI(s), based on step 3 or step 4c, to the AMF instance.
+6. The PCF instance sends the response of quota enforcement (i.e. acceptance or rejection) of S-NSSSAI(s), based on step 3 or step 4c, to the AMF instance.

 If more than one allowed S-NSSAI is provided to PCF, it is possible that part of S-NSSAIs is authorized and others are rejected per the action taken in step 3 or 4c.